-The Company operates in a cyclical industry where levels of cash flow have historically been correlated to market prices for commodities.
+The Company operates in a cyclical industry where levels of cash flow have historically been correlated to market prices for commodities; in particular the prices of silver, copper, zinc and lead.
 Despite the current liquidity challenges, the La Negra mine is a valuable long-life asset, which is currently producing operating cash flows for the Company.
-The Company indicates that the cash flow generated from the operating activities may not be sufficient to meet the Company's commitments and the Company is exploring various alternatives of financing.

-As at December 31, 2013, the Company had consolidated cash and cash equivalents of \$20.3 million, a consolidated working capital deficiency of \$3.7 million and an accumulated deficit of \$158.3 million.
-The consolidated working capital deficiency is largely a result of the current portion of amounts due under the Company's borrowings; please refer to the note 15 of these consolidated financial statements.
+As at March 31, 2014, the Company had consolidated cash and cash equivalents of \$5.6 million, and a consolidated working capital deficiency of \$10.2 million.
+The consolidated working capital deficiency is largely a result of the current portion of amounts due under the Company's borrowings.

-During 2013, MF2 Investment Holding Company (Cayman) Limited, an affiliate of Orion Mine Finance Fund I ("Orion") provided the Company with a \$50 million loan and related offtake agreement related to Shafter production to sell silver and gold produced from the Shafter mine to Orion at market prices for either a 6 year period, or until Aurcana has sold a minimum of 27 million oz. of silver, whichever is later, subject to an early buy-out provision.
-The Loan proceeds were used by the Company to finance the construction and upgrade work for Shafter mine and the balance of the Loan was used to repay certain indebtedness and for operating purposes of the La Negra properties.
+During 2013, MF2 Investment Holding Company (Cayman) Limited ("Orion"), an affiliate of Orion Mine Finance Fund I, entered into a loan agreement (the "Loan Agreement"), pursuant to which Orion provided the Company with a \$50 million loan.
+Orion and the Company also entered into an offtake agreement (the "Offtake Agreement") related to Shafter production to sell silver and gold produced from the Shafter mine to Orion at market prices for either a 6 year period, or until Aurcana has sold a minimum of 27 million oz. of silver, whichever is later, subject to an early buy-out provision.
+The loan proceeds were used by the Company to finance the construction and upgrade work for the Shafter mine and the balance of the loan was used to repay certain indebtedness and for operating purposes of the La Negra properties.
 The loan was for 39 months and required monthly payments commencing 4 months after closing, which occurred September 19, 2013.
-The loan agreement provided for an early repayment option at any time without charge.
+The Loan Agreement provided for an early repayment option at any time without charge.
 Interest payable was set at 3 month US\$ LIBOR (subject to a 1% minimum) plus 5.5%.
 The related offtake agreement required the Company to sell silver and gold produced from the Shafter mine to Orion at the prices selected by Orion as either spot price at the delivery date or an average spot price during the first, second or third week after the delivery date for either a 6 year period, or until Aurcana has sold a minimum of 27 million oz. of silver, whichever is later, subject to an early buy-out provision.